 The end-to-end average distortion for the above system is written as

-where $\hat X_\text{local}^n$ is generated locally at Bob's side according to the fixed i.i.d. output distribution $\mu_X$ in the event of coding error $E_{ce}$.
+where $\hat X_\text{local}^n$ is generated locally at Bob's side according to the fixed IID output distribution $\mu_X$ in the event of coding error $E_{ce}$.
 Therefore, in the first term above, for each $i$-th sample of the system, the uniform integrability of the distortion observable implies that it can be made arbitrarily small by selecting the proper value of $\epsilon_{cl}$.
-As for the second term, we use the following lemma to provide a single-letter upper bound: \begin{lemma} The end-to-end average n-letter distortion of the continuous system conditioned on the event of no coding error is asymptotically upper-bounded by the following single-letter distortion for any fixed value of $k_1, k_2, k_2' > 0$ as $n,t_\text{min} \to \infty$:
+As for the second term, we use the following lemma to provide a single-letter upper bound: \begin{lemma} The end-to-end average n-letter distortion of the continuous system conditioned on the event of no coding error is bounded from above by the following single-letter distortion for any fixed value of $k_1, k_2, k_2' > 0$ and $\bar{\varepsilon}>0$ as: